Our sustainability approach

-ESG and Sustainable Assets under Management
+ESG and Sustainable Investments

-By the end of 2018, we reported € 32.8 billion of ESG and sustainable AuM, € 13.4 billion of real estate investments in certified green-labelled buildings and € 862 million infrastructure investments in renewable assets.
-We managed assets with a total volume of € 662 billion (as of Dec.
-31, 2018).
+By the end of 2019, we reported € 69.7 billion of dedicated ESG and sustainable AuM, € 16.5 billion of real estate investments in certified green-labelled buildings and € 862 million infrastructure investments in renewable assets.
+We managed assets with a total volume of € 767.4 billion (as of Dec.
+31, 2019).
 In order to account for the structure of our asset base, we defined AuM as a) assets held on behalf of clients for investment purposes and / or b) client assets that are managed by us on a discretionary or advisory basis.
 Within Alternative investments, this can either be fee-earning committed or fee-earning invested capital.

 Our financial performance depends particularly on the ability to develop, market and successfully manage new attractive investment products and services.
 The development and introduction of new products and services requires continued innovation on our part and may require significant time and resources as well as ongoing support and investment.
 If our products are unsuitable or inappropriate for our clients or the target market, we could face potential liability towards them.